WouterBau/ShadowRoller/README.md

 - `[Z]` : Limit of hits (Optional)

 ## Build & Run
+Run the following commands in the root of the repository to build and run the bot.
+Store the Discord token in a local-only `.env` file in the `src/ShadowRoller.DiscordBot` folder.

-- `docker build --pull --rm -t shadowrollerdiscordbot:latest -f "src\ShadowRoller.DiscordBot\Dockerfile" .`
+`docker build --pull --rm -t shadowrollerdiscordbot:latest -f "src\ShadowRoller.DiscordBot\Dockerfile" .`

-- `docker run --rm --env-file ./src/ShadowRoller.DiscordBot/.env --name shadowrollerdiscordbot shadowrollerdiscordbot:latest`
+`docker run --rm --env-file ./src/ShadowRoller.DiscordBot/.env --name shadowrollerdiscordbot shadowrollerdiscordbot:latest`